 Chemically, norpsilocin is psilocin with one less methyl group on the terminal nitrogen.
 Norpsilocin is also the presumed dephosphorylated metabolite of another magic mushroom compound, baeocystin.1,2

-In 2020, Sherwood et al. published a synthetic method for producing norpsilocin and other minor magic mushroom compounds in the lab.2 Until this work, no one had useful and meaningful access to these compounds.
+In 2020, Dr. Alexander Sherwood of the Usona Institute and his research team published a synthetic method for producing norpsilocin and other minor magic mushroom compounds in the lab.2 Until this work, no one had useful and meaningful access to these compounds.
 Below is a high-level overview of their method:

 - Synthesis of acyl chloride from 4-acetyoxyindole and oxalyl chloride.